AmirDocs/devops-learning/linux/notes/README.md

 Parameters allow you to customize the behaviour of your script and make it more flexible.
 Parameters are passed on the main command line.
 When executing a script with parameters, the values passed on the command line will be subsituted into the scripts of $1 and $2.
 In `vim` insert mode, list `echo "parameter1: $1` and `echo "parameter2: $2`. *Parameter1* is changeable and can be named something else as this is an example.
 On the main command terminal, to pass the two parameters above enter `./Namefile.sh *hello hey*`.
 To run all parameters in one output, enter `vim` and insert `echo "All Parameters: $@"`

+### Arithmetic Expansion `$(())`:
+Arithmetic expansion allows the evaluation of an arithmetic expression and the substitution of the result.
+This allows you to perform a variety of mathematical operations, such as addition, subtraction, multiplication, and division.

+Example: $((10*3))